kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columnMenu.sortable `Boolean` *(default: true)*

 If set to `true` the column menu would allow the user to sort the grid by the column field.
-By default the column menu allows the user to sort if grid sorting is enabled.
+By default the column menu allows the user to sort if sorting is enabled via the [sortable](#configuration-sortable) option.

-> **Note:** If this option is set to `false` the user could still sort by clicking the column header cell.
+> If this option is set to `false` the user could still sort by clicking the column header cell.

 #### Example - disable column menu sorting